godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Remember, today is the tomorrow you worried about yesterday.
+> Walk towards the sunshine, and the shadows will fall behind you.
-> — *Dale Carnegie*
+> — *Mary Engelbreit*

-_Last updated: Tue Jul  8 04:23:51 UTC 2025_
+_Last updated: Tue Jul  8 04:48:38 UTC 2025_
 <!-- END_QUOTE -->